anebz/ctci/Introduction/chapter1.md

    1. look for unused information that the interviewer might have said, or from your input
    2. use a fresh example
    3. solve it incorrectly. solve it for some cases, not for others. and improve from there
-   4. make time vs. space tradeoff
+   4. make time vs. space trade-off
    5. precompute information: can we reorganize data (sorting, etc) or compute some values upfront that'll save time later?
    6. think about the best conceivable runtime
 5. Walk through